 Holland Park West

-If you’re one of those people who can never decide on which side of breakfast to go for (guilty) Deedot Coffee House might just be your match made in heaven.
-With a focus on natural, healthy ingredients, this suburban café’s all-day breakfast menu includes everything from black rice coconut porridge to kimchi pancakes to the classic smashed avo on toast with house-made beetroot hummus.
-Deedot’s dining area is mostly outside to boot, so you can enjoy a lush brunch while soaking up that precious vitamin D.
+If you’re one of those people who thinks the more creative the breakfast the better, Deedot Coffee House might just be your match made in heaven.
+With a focus on natural, healthy ingredients, this suburban café’s all-day breakfast menu includes everything from mushroom ragout on polenta cakes to fried chicken on potato waffles.

 The Jam Pantry

 The Jam Pantry is all about hyper-seasonality, resulting in a menu that changes constantly and highlights only the best of Brisbane’s local produce.
 The Jam Pantry loves to put a twist on breakfast classics and each menu they design has a cohesive cuisine theme.
-Bring on September; we’re so ready for another set of Jam Pantry feasting.
+Best of all, you’ll never have the same dish twice.